NikolaDimitro/Linux/README.md

 - Sound controls with volume slider
 - System information and version details
 - Theme and animation toggles

+## Browser
+- fully working browser with serach machine
+- you can open every site (if you do the right setup)

 ## Color Scheme